Rumination (psychology): Ruminative responses scale

 The tendency to ruminate can be assessed with the Ruminative Responses Scale of the Response Styles Questionnaire.
 On this measure, people are asked to indicate how often they engage in 22 ruminative thoughts or behaviors when they feel sad or blue.

 Rumination on sadness scale

 The Rumination On Sadness Scale is a self-report tool consisting of 13 items that uses the Likert Scale to measure rumination of sadness.

 Repetitive thought/thinking questionnaire

 The 31-item Repetitive Thinking Questionnaire (RTQ) measures worry, rumination, and post-event processing with the purpose of controlling for effects associated with a psychological diagnosis or disorder.
 It includes two subscales, Repetitive Negative Thinking (RNT) and Absence of Repetitive Thinking (ART).
 RNT is associated with anxiety, depression, and other negative emotions as it influences metacognitive beliefs, cognitive avoidance strategies, and maladaptive thought control strategies.
 The ART subscale reflects the absence of those negative emotions associated with the RNT subscale, essentially measuring their opposites.

 Rumination-reflection scale

 The Rumination-Reflection Scale involves 24 items.
 Half of the questions look for adaptive reflective thought while the other half note self-rumination focus.
 This scale incorporates the Likert Scale.

+Dynamic assessment of rumination

+Recently, researchers have started to develop a validated measurement protocol to best assess rumination in a dynamic fashion using experience sampling methodology.